-- Near Real Time (NRT) datasets for physics and waves at 1/12° resolution and for biogeochemistry at 1/4°, forced by ECMWF IFS atmospheric forecasting product (see https://www.ecmwf.int/en/elibrary/81235-evaluation-ecmwf-forecasts-including-2021-upgrade for a description of the systems and their evolutions). - Global Ocean Physics Analysis and Forecast, run by Mercator Ocean International, provides analysis and forecast of the 3D ocean regularly every day.
+- Near Real Time (NRT) datasets for physics and waves at 1/12° resolution and for biogeochemistry at 1/4°, forced by ECMWF IFS atmospheric forecasting product. - Global Ocean Physics Analysis and Forecast, run by Mercator Ocean International, provides analysis and forecast of the 3D ocean regularly every day.
 The timeseries is aggregated in time to reach a 2 full years' time in a sliding window to + 10 days.
-The core model is based on NEMO (Nucleus for European Modelling of the Ocean) (v3.6 coupled to LIM3 sea ice model: it assimilates temperature and salinity profiles as well as sea surface temperature, sea ice concentration and sea level anomaly provided by corresponding TACs using SAM2 data assimilation scheme.
+The core model is based on NEMO v3.6 coupled to LIM3 sea ice model: it assimilates temperature and salinity profiles as well as sea surface temperature, sea ice concentration and sea level anomaly provided by corresponding TACs using SAM2 data assimilation scheme.
 Details in Le Galloudec et al. (2023) and Lellouche et al. (2023).
-An example of the sea surface temperature forecast field is given in Figure 3. - Global Ocean Biogeochemistry Analysis and Forecast, run by Mercator Ocean International, provides analysis and forecasts of the 3D global ocean updated weekly.
+An example of the sea surface temperature forecast field is given in Figure 3. - O Global Ocean Biogeochemistry Analysis and Forecast, run by Mercator Ocean International, provides analysis and forecasts of the 3D global ocean updated weekly.
 The timeseries is aggregated similarly to the physical system.
-The core model is based on NEMO v3.6 online coupled to PISCES for the biogeochemical component: it assimilates satellite ocean color provided by OC-TAC using SEEK (Singular Evolutive Extended Kalman) data assimilation scheme.
-Details in (Lamouroux et al., 2023a and 2023b)
+The core model is based on NEMO v3.6 online coupled to PISCES for the biogeochemical

-- Global Ocean Waves Analysis and Forecast, run by MeteoFrance, provides analysis and forecasts of the 0 global ocean sea surface waves.
+- component: it assimilates satellite ocean color provided by OC-TAC using SEEK data assimilation scheme.
+Details in (Lamouroux et al., 2023a and 2023b) - O Global Ocean Waves Analysis and Forecast, run by MeteoFrance, provides analysis and forecasts of the global ocean sea surface waves.
 The core model is MFWAM, with spectral resolution of 24 directions and 30 frequencies: it uses optimal interpolation for the assimilation of significant wave height from altimeters.
-Details are given in Dalphinet et al. (2023) and Aouf et al. (2023). - The Multi-Year (MY) datasets for physics at $1/12^{\circ}$ resolution, for biogeochemistry at $1/4^{\circ}$ , and for waves at $1/5^{\circ}$ , forced by ECMWF ERA5 atmospheric reanalysis (Hersbach et al, 2020). - Global Ocean Physics Reanalysis, run by Mercator Ocean International, provides reanalysis of the global 155 0 ocean covering the altimetry period (from 1993 onward).
-The core model is based on NEMO v3.1, coupled to LIM2 (Louvain ice Model) ice model and implementing SAM2 (System assimilation Mercator) scheme for the assimilation of reprocessed observations such as satellite sea surface temperature, sea ice concentration and sea level anomaly, in situ temperature and salinity profiles.
-Details are given in Drevillon 160 et al. (2023a, 2023b). - Global Ocean Biogeochemistry Hindcast, run by Mercator Ocean International, provides biogeochemical 0 hindcasts for the global ocean over a period starting in 1993.
+Details are given in Dalphinet et al. (2023) and Aouf et al. (2023). - The Multi-Year (MY) datasets for physics at 1/12° resolution, for biogeochemistry at 1/4°, and for waves at 1/5°, forced by ECMWF ERA5 atmospheric reanalysis. - OGlobal Ocean Physics Reanalysis, run by Mercator Ocean International, provides reanalysis of the global ocean covering the altimetry period (from 1993 onward).
+The core model is based on NEMO v3.1, coupled to LIM2 ice model and implementing SAM2 scheme for the assimilation of reprocessed observations such as satellite sea surface temperature, sea ice concentration and sea level anomaly, in situ temperature and salinity profiles.
+Details are given in Drevillon et al. (2023a, 2023b). - O Global Ocean Biogeochemistry Hindcast, run by Mercator Ocean International, provides biogeochemical hindcasts for the global ocean over a period starting in 1993.
 The core model is based on NEMO v3.6 coupled to PISCES.
-Details are given in Le Galloudec et al. (2022) and Perruche et al. (2019). - Global Ocean Waves Reanalysis, run by Mercator Ocean International, provides the global wave reanalysis 0 since 1993.
+Details are given in Le Galloudec et al. (2022) and Perruche et al. (2019). - O Global Ocean Waves Reanalysis, run by Mercator Ocean International, provides the global wave reanalysis since 1993.
 The core model is MFWAM coupled to an optimal interpolation scheme for the assimilation of significant wave height provided by altimeters.
 Details are given in Law-Chune et al. (2023a, 2023b).